On World Habitat Day, volunteers help Dubuque family move toward a home of its own

 Multiple volunteers were on hand Monday to commemorate World Habitat Day.

-Crescent Electric is donating electric material for the project, according to vice president of systems integration Mike Schmid.
-He said the company has provided materials for multiple projects in the two-decades plus that Habitat for Humanity has operated locally.
+Crescent Electric Supply Co. is donating materials for the project, according to Vice President of Systems Integration Mike Schmid.
+He said the company provided materials for multiple projects in the two-decades-plus that Habitat for Humanity has operated locally.

-“We can’t think of a better cause than helping someone own their own home,” Schmid said.
+“We can’t think of a better cause than helping someone own their own home,” he said.

 Deere & Co. had multiple volunteers on site Monday, including blacksmith Rick Trahan.

-One day earlier, Trahan hand-crafted a trivet for the Miller’s new home.
+One day earlier, he handcrafted a trivet for the Millers’ new home.

 “It is a nice welcoming gift,” he said.
 “It is great to be able to put your skill, your labor and your sweat into something like that and then be able to pass it along to a new homeowner.”